markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Next steps

-* I'm currently documenting the final stages of the loader.
-Nearly there!

-* The commentary needs tidying up and clarifying in places.
-There are one or two areas where the code is documented, but I'm still trying to get my head around exactly how it works, so those need addressing.
+* The commentary needs tidying up and clarifying in places - as it stands, this whole thing is basically a first draft that needs a fair amount of editing.
+There are one or two areas where the code is documented in terms of explaining what the code does, but I'm still trying to get my head around exactly how it works, so those areas still need addressing.

-* I'm going to add more deep dive articles, as well as expanding the ones that are there.
-There is so much more to say about this masterpiece.
+* I'm going to more deep dive articles, as well as expanding the ones that are there.
+There is so much more to say about this masterpiece, from explaining the program flow to analysing how much of the code is devoted to each type of functionality.

-* I'm writing scripts to take the source files from github and generate a code-friendly website.
-This should make the source code easier to follow, as github can only display the main source as a raw file (it's too big).
+* I'm in the process of creating a website that will take the documented source files from github and generate a code-friendly website.
+This should make the source code easier to navigate, as github can only display the main source as a raw file (it's too big).
+Having linked routine names and indexes into the code will make a big difference.

-* I'm also hoping to pull apart the disc and second processor versions, so I can document the code that differs from the tape version.
-That's a longer-term goal, though - first, I need to get the tape version finished off.
+* I'm also hoping to analyse the disc and second processor versions, so I can document the code that differs from the tape version.
+That's a longer-term goal, though - first, I need to get the tape version polished up.

 ---